rugk/offline-qr-code/CONTRIBUTING.md

    * use eval, or other insecure features
    * modify the [CSP](manifest.json#L20) :wink:
 * The code uses a kind of "Revealing Module Pattern", where the variable `me` contains all public methods (and, theoretically, properties).
+* Use early return instead of nested if blocks, to keep the code readable.